stajichlab/stajichlab.github.io/join/index.md

 ## Graduate opportunities

-An NSF supported project focused on [Herptile Microbiomes](http://herptilemicrobiomes.org) will start in January 2022 with support for one graduate student over the subsequent 4 years.
-We are looking to for a student with interests to develop and apply skills in computational microbial ecology and microbiome analyses.
-The project will span interactions of Fungi and Bacteria in Amphibian and Reptile digestive tracts with wild caught, captive, and experimental manipulation of diets.
-This is a collaborative project with faculty at MTSU [Donny Walker](https://herptilemicrobiomes.org/members/donald-walker) and OSU faculty [Kerrie McPhail](https://herptilemicrobiomes.org/members/kerry-mcphail) and [Joey Spatafora](https://herptilemicrobiomes.org/members/joey-spatafora)

-A [USDA funded project](http://Citrus-HLB-Micro.github.io) on the role of microbiome manipulation in HLB Citrus greening is underway and will support two students.

 Applicants should contact [Jason](/members/jason-stajich)  but consider applications graduate programs that fit research interests
 * [Microbiology Graduate Program](https://microbiology.ucr.edu)
 * [Genetics, Genomics, Bioinformatics](https://ggb.ucr.edu)